Arun2024-AI/javascript-coding-practice/program-writing.md

 <br/>

-## Q. Write a function to get result in group by parameter?
+## Q. Write a function to transform json in group by parameter?

 **Examples:**